Green wave in the capital market

 - New rules in the Norwegian Public Limited Liability Companies Act for listed companies in connection with significant transactions with related parties (the Norwegian Public Limited Liability Companies Act Section 3-8 et. seq.) entered into force at this turn of year.
 Besides the definition of what shall be considered as significant and closely related, the Norwegian Public Limited Liability Companies Act sets out further rules for the disclosure of related transactions in supplement of the Security Trading Act and the Stock Exchange rules.
 See previous case regarding changes in the Norwegian Private Limited Companies Act and the Norwegian Public Limited Companies Act.
+(Norwegian)

 - The regime for public takeover bids relating to listed companies are changing.
 Essentially, the changes concern the process and degree of transparency around the process.
-See previous case concerning new principles for takeover bids.

 - EU's directive regarding shareholders' rights will, when entering into force in Norway, entail that the issuer must be able to identify its beneficial shareholders also when it comes to shares held by a nominee.
 It has been suggested to require that nominees disclose the identity of beneficial shareholders.
 On the other hand, shares held by nominees will higher degree be given the possibility to exercise voting rights at the issuer's General Meeting.